 SurveyMonkey Pros

-- Wide customization for brand-matching surveys
+- Wide customization for brand-matched survey design

-- Multiple survey-sharing options
+- Multiple distribution options across channels

 SurveyMonkey Cons